aski02/ICAN/README.md

 - `datasets/`: This directory contains the raw data for the real-world datasets.

-- `datasets.py`: All the datasets (both simulated an real-world) are accessible via this script.
+- `datasets.py`: All the datasets (both simulated and real-world) are accessible via this script.

 - `app.py`: This script contains the graphical user interface.